Aihua0055/ComputationalArt/README.md

 * Color Harmonization
 * Gallery of Style Transfer.

-For a live demo, please visit this [link](https://computationalartstudio.herokuapp.com/).
-The App has been deployed to Heroku.
+For a live [Demo](https://computationalartstudio.herokuapp.com/) has been deployed to Heroku.
+Please try it out, and have fun.

 ## Getting started
 This project includes three Python files: